ljedrz/pea2pea/README.md

-A representative session: **24 worker tasks** driving fully randomized operations against a pool of up to **32 concurrent nodes**, with action delays as low as 0–500µs, processing **~1.93 million paired connection lifecycles per hour** of sustained churn.
+A representative session: **24 worker tasks** driving fully randomized operations against a pool of up to **32 concurrent nodes**, with action delays of 0–500µs, processing **~5 million paired connection lifecycles** over a single 2-hour run.
 Every operation - node spawning, shutdown, connection establishment, disconnection, broadcast, unicast - is selected at random, without any coordination.
 Workers actively race each other on every shared structure the library exposes.

-Across these runs the library:
+Across the run the library:

 - **Held all lifecycle invariants.** `on_connect` and `on_disconnect`
   callback counts paired to within the live-connection count at any observation moment - no dropped callbacks across millions of events.
-- **Maintained a bounded working set.** Peak heap usage stayed under 16 MiB regardless of run duration; the heap returns to baseline as connections close, with no growth proportional to total events processed.
+- **Maintained a bounded working set.** Peak heap usage stayed well under 20 MiB regardless of run duration; the heap returns to baseline as connections close, with no growth proportional to total events processed.
 - **Recovered cleanly from every shutdown.** Node teardown leaves no detectable residue - no leaked tasks, no leaked sockets, no leaked allocations.